 You can simply enjoy this tuna avocado salad as is.

-Alternatively, enjoy with your favourite crackers, on a wrap or on some leaves of lettuce for a low-carb tuna salad.
+Alternatively, enjoy it with your favourite crackers, on a tortilla or on some leaves of lettuce (Boston lettuce is a great option).

-Canned tuna in water is used, but you can totally use tuna in oil for a little more lushness.
+- Canned tuna in water is used for this tuna avocado sandwich, but you can totally use tuna in oil for a little more lushness.

-Speaking of tuna, whatever variety you use, make sure it’s drained well so you don’t make your sandwich soggy.
+- Whatever variety of tuna you use, make sure it’s drained well so you don’t make your sandwich soggy.

 More Easy Sandwich Recipes

-If you try this tuna avocado sandwich, please leave a comment below.
-Love to hear how you enjoyed the recipe!
+If you make this tuna avocado sandwich, be sure to leave a comment below!

 - 2 tablespoons lemon juice

-- 2 tablespoons lemon olive oil (or regular)
+- 2 tablespoons lemon olive oil, or regular olive oil

 - pinch salt